If you're out of Cream of Tartar, reach for Lemon juice or vinegar, Baking soda, Yogurt, Buttermilk, and Milk and cornstarch.

 From lemon juice to white vinegar, the alternatives are not just handy but might already be in your pantry.

-Each substitute brings something unique to the table, ensuring your meringues still peak and your snickerdoodles stay puffy.
+Each substitute brings something unique to the table, making sure your meringues still peak and your snickerdoodles stay puffy.

 You're about to unlock the secrets to keeping your baking game on point, even when cream of tartar seems like a distant dream.
 Ready to dive in?